p4b3l1t0/confusploit/readme.md

-# This is an Script to find vulnerable servers to CVE-2022-26134 and can be used together SHODAN CLI and Bash Scripting One-Liner
+## This is an Script to find vulnerable servers to CVE-2022-26134 and can be used together SHODAN CLI and Bash Scripting One-Liner
-## Please use only for legal and educational purposes
+#### Please use only for legal and educational purposes

+Confluence Pre-Auth Remote Code Execution via OGNL Injection (CVE-2022-26134)

+- On June 02, 2022 Atlassian released a security advisory for their Confluence Server and Data Center applications, highlighting a critical severity unauthenticated remote code execution vulnerability.
+The OGNL injection vulnerability allows an unauthenticated user to execute arbitrary code on a Confluence Server or Data Center instance.

 ### Installation